 Diners are meant to share bao bing, which is often served in heaping portions, piled high.
 Traditional bao bing makers often add sweet red beans and condensed milk on top.
 They garnish the outer ring of the dish with fruits such as mango, lychee, and coconut—sometimes fresh, sometimes preserved in syrup.
 Other popular additions include sugary, chilled peanut or sesame soup, mochi, and grass jelly.
 In recent years, customizable bao bing shops have sprung up in dozens of countries, allowing customers to choose from a seemingly infinite variety of toppings.
 Options range from classic Asian ingredients to items one might find atop an American ice cream sundae, such as chocolate syrup and candy.

 Raohe Street Night MarketRaohe Street 饒河街, Songshan District, Taipei City, 105, Taiwan

 Stall after stall of classic dishes and sweets.

-This food court in Queens serves Taiwanese shaved ice, along with countless other Asian specialties.
+This food court in Flushing serves Taiwanese shaved ice, along with countless other Asian specialties.